thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercises

 A **seed** file contains SQL commands that are used to recreate the rows in a table on demand.
-In a `seed.sql` file, type out the four `INSERT TO movies` SQL commands from above.
+In a `seed.sql` file, type out the four `INSERT INTO movies` SQL commands from above.
 Then, add a `DELETE FROM movies` command at the top of the file so you can repeatedly execute the commands.
 Using the PostgreSQL documentation, figure how to delete all the rows of the `movies` table in one command.

 To seed the `movie_junkies_dev` database, run the following command from your shell.